Dakkra/PyxleOS/README.md

 Pyxle (Pixel) OS (open source)

-Required to join: Java 7 programming knowledge and Gradle Knowledge.
+Required to join: Java 7(and up) programming knowledge and Gradle Knowledge.

 Eclipse + the Gradle plugin is recommended.